Pontic eagle: On flags

 There are many proposed Pontian flags; none has been universally adopted as the official flag.
 A yellow flag with a black Pontic eagle is common across many organizations.
 Different Pontian organizations use different flags and banners.
-The Komninoi Pontian Society, based in Queens in New York City in the USA, uses a yellow flag with a black Pontic eagle.
+The Komninoi Pontian Society, based in Queens in New York City in the US, uses a yellow flag with a black Pontic eagle.
 So does the Vityazevo Greek Society in Russia.
 The Pontian Brotherhood of South Australia, based in Adelaide, also uses a yellow flag with a black Pontic eagle.
 Their banner has the same design.
 The Argonauti-Komninoi Pontic Greek Association, based in Athens, uses a yellow flag with black lineart depicting an eagle and the Argonaut.

 In sporting clubs

-The Apollon Pontou F.C., a men's football club based in Kalamaria, Greece, was founded by Pontian refugees in 1926.
+The Apollon Kalamarias, a men's football club based in Kalamaria, Greece, was founded by Pontian refugees in 1926.
 A black and yellow Pontic eagle makes up part of their logo.
 The club was founded with the intention to uphold Pontic history and tradition; however, the club is not exclusive to Pontians.

 The Pontian Eagles Soccer Club is a member of the South Australian Amateur Soccer League.
 It was founded in 1992 by the Pontian Brotherhood of South Australia, a community organization which aims to preserve Pontian history in the diaspora.
 The soccer club was intended to give Pontian youth a space to belong; like Apollon Pontus F.C., however, it accepts players of all ethnicities.
 The logo is a stylized eagle in yellow and black.
 The head is facing forward, unlike in the typical Pontic eagle design where the head is in profile.